Sirāt: Filming

+Music

+The score of Sirāt was composed by electronic musician David Letellier, known professionally as Kangding Ray.
+It was released by Invada Records on 17 September 2025.

 Release

 The Match Factory acquired the international sales rights to the film on 6 May 2024.
 The trailer was released on 6 May 2025.
 The film had its world premiere in the main competition of the 78th Cannes Film Festival on 15 May 2025.

 Sirāt received a theatrical release by BTeam Pictures in Spain on 6 June 2025, grossing around €1.8 million in its first 24 days in theatres.
 By 7 September 2025, it had grossed a "robust" €2.7 million in the Spanish box office.
 Distributed by Pyramide Films, it was released in French theatres on 10 September 2025, selling 468,000 tickets over the course of the month.

 Following its Cannes premiere, Neon acquired the film for distribution in North America, while Mubi (which owns The Match Factory) acquired it for Italy, Turkey, and India.
-Altitude acquired rights for the United Kingdom and Ireland, Cine Video y TV for Latin America, Cinéart for the Benelux, Pandora Film for Germany and Austria, Filmcoopi for Switzerland, Transformer for Japan, Challan for South Korea, Andrews Film for Taiwan, Madman Entertainment for Australia and New Zealand, New Horizons for Poland, Triart Film for Sweden, Fidalgo for Norway, Cinema Mondo for Finland, Feelgood Entertainment for Greece, Nitrato Filmes for Portugal, MCF MegaCom for former Yugoslavia, Transilvania Film for Romania, Aerofilms for Czechia and Slovakia, Cirko Film for Hungary, and A-One Films for the Baltic countries.
+Altitude acquired rights for the United Kingdom and Ireland, Cine Video y TV for Latin America, Cinéart (The Match Factory's sister company) for the Benelux, Pandora Film for Germany and Austria, Filmcoopi for Switzerland, Transformer for Japan, Challan for South Korea, Andrews Film for Taiwan, Madman Entertainment for Australia and New Zealand, New Horizons for Poland, Triart Film for Sweden, Fidalgo for Norway, Cinema Mondo for Finland, Feelgood Entertainment for Greece, Nitrato Filmes for Portugal, MCF MegaCom for former Yugoslavia, Transilvania Film for Romania, Aerofilms for Czechia and Slovakia, Cirko Film for Hungary, and A-One Films for the Baltic countries.
+Retrato Filmes scheduled a 26 February 2026 theatrical release in Brazil.

 The film's festival run also included selections for screenings at the New Zealand International Film Festival, and the 31st Sarajevo Film Festival.
 For its North American premiere, Sirāt was screened in the Special Presentations program of the 50th Toronto International Film Festival on 5 September 2025.
-It also made it to the 73rd San Sebastián International Film Festival in the 'Made in Spain' section, to the lineup of the 20th Fantastic Fest (for its U.S. premiere), to the main slate of the 63rd New York Film Festival, to the 2025 Beyond Fest lineup, to the 'Dare' strand of the 2025 BFI London Film Festival, to the Santa Fe International Film Festival 2025 lineup, to the international competition of the 61st Chicago International Film Festival, to the 'Gala' selection of the 38th Tokyo International Film Festival, and at the 56th International Film Festival of India.
+It also made it to the 73rd San Sebastián International Film Festival in the 'Made in Spain' section, to the lineup of the 20th Fantastic Fest for its U.S. premiere, to the main slate of the 63rd New York Film Festival, to the 2025 Beyond Fest lineup, to the 'Dare' strand of the 69th BFI London Film Festival, to the Santa Fe International Film Festival 2025 lineup, to the international competition of the 61st Chicago International Film Festival, to the 'Gala' selection of the 38th Tokyo International Film Festival, and at the 56th International Film Festival of India.